 - Strengthening the health of Colorado's rivers and streams through the Colorado River Cooperative Agreement, which aims to ensure more water in the Fraser and Blue Rivers in dry years, funds multiple water improvement and stream restoration efforts, and improves or changes stream channels to strengthen aquatic habitats. - Generating clean, renewable energy through the use of seven hydroelectric plants in Denver Water's system.
-These plants generated more than 67 million kilowatt hours of energy in 2016, more than enough to power all of Denver Water's facilities, from pump stations to treatment plants. - Protecting endangered species through participation in the Colorado River Recovery Program and the Platte River Recovery Implementation Program. - Protecting watersheds through partnerships with the U.S. Forest Service to restore forest health on more than 38,000 acres of forest land, and by working with multiple federal agencies and other Front Range water providers to identify and prioritize at-risk watersheds. - Using water efficiently through water conservation campaigns, as well as capturing reusable water and using it for water exchanges or in the recycling plant. - Tracking Denver Water's greenhouse gas footprint since 2008 through participation in the Climate Registry. - Reducing waste through materials recycling, composting, efficient lighting upgrades at Denver Water's facilities and investigating strategies to reduce vehicle idling and water lost to evaporation. - Developing environmental management systems for treatment plants and the water quality laboratory in 2016. - Integrating environmental considerations into daily operations and identifying and tracking progress toward sustainability goals.
+These plants generated more than 52 million kilowatt hours of energy in 2019 almost enough to power all of Denver Water's facilities, from pump stations to treatment plants. - Protecting endangered species through participation in the Colorado River Recovery Program and the Platte River Recovery Implementation Program. - Protecting watersheds through partnerships with the U.S. Forest Service to restore forest health on more than 38,000 acres of forest land, and by working with multiple federal agencies and other Front Range water providers to identify and prioritize at-risk watersheds. - Using water efficiently through water conservation campaigns, as well as capturing reusable water and using it for water exchanges or in the recycling plant. - Tracking Denver Water's greenhouse gas footprint since 2008 through participation in the Climate Registry. - Reducing waste through materials recycling, composting, efficient lighting upgrades at Denver Water's facilities and investigating strategies to reduce vehicle idling and water lost to evaporation. - Developing environmental management systems for treatment plants and the water quality laboratory in 2016. - Integrating environmental considerations into daily operations and identifying and tracking progress toward sustainability goals including production of annual goal report card.

-• Hiring a sustainability manager in 2016.
+Hiring a sustainability manager in 2016, and an energy management specialist and sustainability program assistant in 2017.